If you’re looking to purchase a new property, but need a short term solution to bridge a gap, a bridging loan could help your business.

-For most businesses, there isn’t a large pot of cash that can be freely dipped into when an opportunity comes up.
-To help businesses be able to make a large purchase, whilst waiting for funds to be available, a bridging loan can come in handy.
+For most businesses, there isn't a large pot of cash that can be freely dipped into when an opportunity comes up.
+A bridging loan can help businesses make a purchase, whilst waiting for funds to become available

 An open bridge loan is where there is no specific date for the business to repay the loan.
 There will be a term length, so you will have to pay it before the term is over (usually 12 months).
 However you can repay the loan any date within that period.
 This could be suitable for a business that has found a property they wish to purchase but hasn’t sold their own property yet.